-People and communities Knows some of the things that make them unique, and can talk about some of the similarities and differences in relation to friends or family.
-Encourage your child to look at the family members pictures together.
+People and communitiesKnows some of the things that make them unique, and can talk about some of the similarities and differences in relation to friends or family.TechnologyKnows that information can be retrieved from digital devices and internet.
+Encourage your child to look at the family members' pictures together.
 Talk and encourage them to share the different and similar physical features you all have.
-Ask 'do we all have the same hair?'
+Ask 'Do we all have the same hair?'
 Would it be boring if we all had the same hair?
 Talk and share with them about the things they do that are special and different from others.
 Reinforce the idea of accepting differences in others - everyone doesn't have to play the same game or be involved in the same activities.
 And teach them to compliment others on what makes them unique.
-And that's What makes you unique and special.
-I am Unique.
-Technology Knows that information can be retrieved from digital devices and internet.
-Talk to children about the importance of tablets, mobile phones, laptop and computer.
+Talk to children about the importance of tablets, mobile phones, laptops and computers.
 Share with them how we can use technology to find, use and create information.
+And Ihal's What makes you unique and special.
+I am Unique .
+I am Unique .
 What are computers for?
-Expressive Art and Design Creating with materials Continues to explore colour and how colours can be changed.
+Expressive Arts and Design Creating with materials Continues to explore colour and how colours can be changed.
 Encourage your child to mix colours while painting and discover how a new colour is formed when two colours are mixed.
-Encourage your child to show interest in exploring colour mixing, support them in using terms such as tint, shade, hue.
+Encourage your child to show interest in exploring colour mixing, and support them in using terms such as tint, shade, hue.
 Talk and share with them to anticipate and name the new colour.
 You can play a colour game with them by guessing what colour will form when they mix any two colours.
-Rainbow Joe and me.
+What will happen if they add white or black to a colour?
 Being imaginative and expressive Engages in imaginative play based on own ideas or first-hand or peer experiences.
 Encourage your child to play pretend games and join in with them.
 For example: Enact a story/rhyme, fly like butterflies/birds, move and make sounds of animals, etc. Play together face to face so your child can copy your gestures or actions.
 While playing, follow your child's lead - play with things your child is interested in.
 Keep it simple and remember repetition is fun.
 Encourage them to take turns and introduce new ideas when they can link ideas together - For example: if they like to play with cars, take them to the mechanic.
-You can create a costumes and props bag having old hats/shoes/scarves/coats.
-Bags/briefcase/boxes for store/shop, etc. Pretend Play Song
+You can create costumes and props bags having old hats/shoes/scarves/coats.
+Bags/briefcases/boxes for store/shop, etc. Pretend Play Song Coming up events Field Trip International Mother's Day International Day of Families 10 th May 2023 14 th May 2023 15 th May 2023